alek3y/dotfiles/README.md

 ### Screen blanking not working
 Check out [this guide](https://wiki.archlinux.org/index.php/Display_Power_Management_Signaling) and edit the i3 config file accordingly.

-### Brightness not working
+### Brightness not working on i3bar
-If the brightness control is not working correctly, edit `~/.config/i3blocks/brightness.sh` following [this guide](https://wiki.archlinux.org/index.php/Backlight). \
+If you're using the backlight script for the i3bar, you'll have to follow [this guide](https://askubuntu.com/a/715310) to make `xbacklight` work correctly. \
-I used `xrandr` to make it working for both laptops and desktops, but unfortunately software like *Redshift* will restore the brightness to default. \
+Otherwise you could try `xrandr`, which is a software solution, using the `~/.config/i3blocks/brightness.sh` script.
+Unfortunately though, software like *Redshift* will reset the brightness.
-If you want, you can try `xbacklight`.
+For more help, follow [this guide](https://wiki.archlinux.org/index.php/Backlight).

 ### Battery not working on i3bar
 If you can't see it, and assuming you know desktop computers don't have a battery, you'll have to check `~/.config/i3blocks/battery.sh` to find what's going on.